Caroline Stobbe, M.A.

 Research project

-Forces and Mechanisms in Early Modern Political Allegory
+Forces and Mechanics in Early Modern Political Allegory